colah/ByronTrialNotes/daily-notes/day20.md

 (Lunch)

 * The agreed statement of fact is already in evidence.
 * See pages 6 and 7.
-There was a purchase made of granular chlorine schock.
+There was a purchase made of granular chlorine shock.
  * The pool shock, I haven't seen the bottle, but it is typically a hypochlorite...
 * Did you see it amongst the evidence?
  * No, but I haven't seen all the containers.
-THere are some behind the others that one can't see.
+There are some behind the others that one can't see.
 * What is the use?
  * To keep a pool clean.
 * You were aware of torrents associated with Mr. Sonne's computer.